DeveloperAshish8/CodeChamp-s-Website/CONTRIBUTING.md

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.
 If you have questions, too, we'd love to hear them.

 We'd also love PRs.
-If you're thinking of a large PR, we advise opening up an issue first to talk about it, Are you a begginer in Open-Source?
+If you're thinking of a large PR, we advise opening up an issue first to talk about it.
+Are you a beginner in Open-Source?
 Look at the links below if you're not sure how to open a PR.

 ## How to Contribute